ksarkies/XBee-Acquisition/XBee-node-example-M168/README.md

 The node hardware is based on the ATMega168.
 The hardware is defined in [gEDA-XBee](https://github.com/ksarkies/XBee-Acquisition/tree/master/gEDA-XBee).

-A dummy message is sent to the coordinator at timed intervals and PORTC4 is toggled in the timer ISR.
-This shoudl flash an LED on the board.
+A dummy message is sent to the coordinator at timed intervals and PORT PC4 is toggled in the timer ISR.
+The program will flash an LED on the board.

 The MCU variable is passed to the source in various places to allow compiling for that MCU: